Caring for oil-finished furniture

-Do your wooden tables and chairs have a beautiful luster?
-Wooden furniture breathes and lives.
-A dry surface is a sign that maintenance is needed.
-When the surface dries out, it turns whitish, which not only improves the appearance but can also cause deterioration such as cracks and warping, so it is important to moisturize it.
+Do your wooden tables and chairs have a beautiful shine?
+Wooden furniture breathes and is alive.
+A rough surface is a sign that maintenance is needed.
+When it dries, the surface becomes whitish, which not only looks bad but also causes deterioration such as cracking and warping, so be sure to keep it moisturized.

-The method we will introduce this time is for maintaining furniture with an oil finish.
-Please note that it is not suitable for solid wood or urethane finishes.
+The method we will introduce this time is how to care for furniture with an oil finish.
+Please note that it is not suitable for solid wood or urethane processing.

-We will use sample pieces of medium brown and dark brown wood from our original Calm series of furniture.
-We will also show you the before and after while introducing how to care for them.
+We will use sample wood pieces in medium brown and dark brown from our original furniture Calm series.
+Let's take a look at the Before/After while introducing the care methods.

 Before/After Preparation

-The ingredients used are lemon oil and beeswax from Old Village, a long-established American company that has been a favorite of furniture stores around the world since it was manufactured in the 18th century.
+The product we use is a long-selling product that has been used by furniture stores around the world since it was manufactured in the 18th century.
+Lemon oil and beeswax from Old Village, a long-established American company.

 *This product is currently not available.

-I divided it into three parts with masking tape so that you can see the difference between beeswax wax, no coating, and lemon oil.
-I used Kimtowel instead of cloth or rags.
-You can also use old soft cloth, towels, or kitchen paper.
+I divided it into 3 parts with masking tape so that you can see the difference between beeswax wax / no application / lemon oil.
+Use a Kim towel instead of a cloth or rag.
+You can also use an old soft cloth, towel or kitchen paper.

-By adding oil to the wood, it prevents drying and warping.
-In addition to wooden products, it can also be used for a variety of purposes, such as polishing stainless steel and plastic, and protecting leather.
+Adding oil to the wood prevents it from drying out and warping.
+In addition to wooden products, it is also used for a variety of purposes, such as polishing stainless steel and plastics, and protecting leather.

 - Removes dirt.

-- Apply a small drop of lemon oil directly along the grain of the wood and, using a clean cloth, apply it as if you were waxing the wood.
+- Drizzle lemon oil directly along the grain of the wood and use a clean cloth to apply it as if you were waxing.

 - Leave it on for 10 to 20 minutes to allow the oil to absorb.